emx34/doofus/README.md

 ■ Doofext.exe -(Full working version)-

-I wanted to contribute to the modification of Doofus by making some small additions,
+I wanted to contribute to the modification of Doofus game by making some small additions,

 The game's main executable file is compressed/protected with PKLite.
 After unpacking it, the executable file becomes fully open to reverse engineering, and the real work begins from this point.